Oxfordshire Domestic Abuse Service (ODAS) Helpline - 0800 731 0055

 It is emotionally damaging for children to live in a home where there is domestic abuse.
 People experiencing domestic abuse often worry about what will happen to their children if they tell someone.
 Organisations will support you to ensure that they are protected from the effects.
 There is help for you and your children to be safe and reduce the risk.

 The Positive Relationships Programme (PRP) is a 12-session group work programme designed to support people who have evidenced aggression within their intimate partner relationships.
 Find out more about it by visiting

 The government definition of domestic violence and abuse is:

 Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

-Also consider issues such as honour based violence, forced marriage and female genital mutilation
+There are other issues such as honour-based violence, forced marriage and female genital mutilation.